compas-dev/compas_fea/docs/.source/tutorial/02_structure.rst

 Structure
 ********************************************************************************

-The following page shows some of the fundamentals of importing **compas_fea** classes and usage of the main **Structure** object, including some of the **Structure** object's most useful methods and important attributes.
+The following page shows some of the fundamentals of importing **compas_fea** classes and usage of the main **Structure** object, including some of the **Structure** object's most important methods and attributes.

 =============================
 Importing modules and classes
 =============================

-A Python **.py** file is generally created for every **compas_fea** model and analysis, which is where an empty **Structure** object is first instantiated and then populated with the components needed for the model.
-To import these components and use other helper functions from the core **compas** or **compas_fea** package, ``import`` statements are needed in the first few lines of the file.
+A Python **.py** file is created for every **compas_fea** model and analysis, which is where an empty **Structure** object is first instantiated and then populated with the components needed for the model.
+To import these components and use other helper functions from the core **compas** or **compas_fea** packages, ``import`` statements are needed in the first few lines of the Python file.
 For example, if the user wishes to use a CAD environment for extracting geometry or visualising analysis results, either of the following lines below could be written to use Rhinoceros or Blender.
 These imports will make a variety of functions available from the **compas_fea.cad.blender** and **compas_fea.cad.rhino** modules.

 .. code-block:: python